 A miracle occurs, and instead of falling, the bride’s dress fills with air and works like a parachute allowing her to land safely in the gorge below where she can escape to freedom...although without her groom.
 For centuries, the same location was used as the third station in a chain of warning bells constructed in the Zangezur Mountains to warn against enemy attacks.

 The guards in the nearby Kordzor would sound their alarm bell, which passed the news to Khot village who sounded their alarm, alerting the Harsnadzor watchtower to ring their bell which could be heard at Tatev Monastery.
 The main bell in Tatev could be heard across a 50km radius and the entire region would be alerted to the impending invasion.
 Invading enemies destroyed the chain of bells by destroying the bell in Khot village, but today the Harsnadzor watchtower remains with the chains that once held the warning bell.

 After so many adventures, visitors will be sure to need food and a place to sleep or at least take a nap!
-The Wings of Tatev complex includes a restaurant as well as a guest house which is available for rent.
-There are also many B&B’s which offer various tour packages as well as meals for visitors to the area and can be as low as $15/night.
+The Wings of Tatev complex includes a restaurant as well as a guest house that is available for rent.
+There are also many B&Bs that offer various tour packages as well as meals for visitors to the area and can be as low as $15/night.